+I am currently nanny-less and it has been an interesting month.
 I’ve learned firsthand that balancing a family and a career is no small undertaking.
 Add in trying to maintain a neat and tidy home and some days my head feels like it might pop right off.
 My husband and I both wake up before the sun.
 We shuffle children about, eat something on the fly, make ourselves presentable, and we are out the door.
 We return home in the evening for dinner, homework, spelling, reading, family time and bedtime routines.
 The idea of cleaning my house during the week is more of a far-fetched fantasy than a story of actual merit.
 Or so I thought.
 Recently I began my quest.
 My quest of balance and time management hacks to maximize the fleeting minutes I might have for chores during the week.
 I am reclaiming the weekend.
 No more chores on the weekend.
 I will find a way to have a clean house for the working mom.
 Here is what I have learned so far:

 If You Have Children, You Have Laundry To Do